XxArcaiCxX/watering-from-twitter/README.md

 * João Silva, up201606816
 * Pedro Jorge, up201706520

-For more information go to our [Wiki](https://github.com/XxArcaiCxX/watering-from-twitter/wiki)
+For more information, go to our [Wiki](https://github.com/XxArcaiCxX/watering-from-twitter/wiki)